 12) Watchdog Ability

-Though Mastadors make great watchdogs, you have to ensure that your Mastador pooch does not back at everyone he sees; even the mailman.
-To him, everyone is a stranger and he may not be able to distinguish between a friend and foe.
+Though Mastadors make excellent watchdogs, you have to ensure that your Mastador pooch does not back at everyone he sees; even the mailman.
+To him, everyone is a stranger, and he may not be able to distinguish between a friend and foe.
 This is why you should socialize him with people and other animals when he is small.
 As he grows up, he will learn to gauge people and their intentions.

 If you have plenty of time and energy in your hands, you have to get yourself a Mastador dog.
 He is one of the few hybrid dogs that are easy to train and generally get along with everyone.
 He is the perfect addition to your family as he will always be willing to play with the children.